Tourism in Uttarakhand

 Uttarakhand is a state in the northern part of India.
 It is often referred to as the "Devbhoomi" (literally 'Land of the Gods') due to its religious significance and numerous Hindu temples and pilgrimage sites found throughout the state.
 As a result, religious tourism forms a major portion of the tourism in the state.
 Uttarakhand is known for the natural environment of the Himalayas.
 2019 Tourist Arrivals Domestic – 40,000,000 per/year and Foreigner – 150,000 per year.
 Tourism business in Uttarakhand generated ₹ 23,000 crores during 2013–14.
+Uttarakhand recorded robust visitor numbers in 2025 with tourist footfalls estimated at close to six crores, encompassing both domestic and inbound travel.
+While the Char Dham Yatra remained the cornerstone of tourism activity, sustained movement was also evident across leisure destinations, adventure hubs and emerging experiential circuits signalling a broader consumption of tourism products.

 Chota Char Dham

 Badrinath Valley, along the Alaknanda River, Uttarakhand.